bflaven/BlogArticlesExamples/using_selenium_web_scraping_automation/README.md

 And to see some extra notes on PopcornFlow and on The Law of Two Feet, check out `take_aways_popcornflow_two_feet_law.md`

+## REQUIREMENTS
+If you want to be in the same development environment, you can follow the step 1 and step 2 below.

-### Install XAMPP to have a local WP Frontend and Backend
+### 1. Install XAMPP to have a local WP Frontend and Backend
 You need to have a local WP installed and declare in your hosts file the domain e.g https://cypress.mydomain.priv/wordpress/ that leads to WP.

 - Download XAMPP [https://www.apachefriends.org/download.html](https://www.apachefriends.org/download.html)